railwayapp/docs/src/docs/maturity/philosophy.md

 No, services on Railway are deployed in stateful Docker containers.
 The old deployments are removed on every new deploy.

 We do have a feature, [App Sleeping](/reference/app-sleeping), that allows you to configure your service to "sleep" when it is inactive, and therefore will stop it from incurring usage cost while not in use.

+## Book a Demo

+If you're looking to adopt Railway for your business, we'd love to chat and ensure your questions are answered.
+[Click here to book some time with us](https://cal.com/team/railway/demonew).